 Clicker training is becomes much more prevalent for horse owners.
 Twenty years ago, clicker training was almost non existent in the horse world.
 Now, for the population surveyed for this study, 14% of owners reported using clicker training sometimes or often.
 As clicker training and training with treats becomes more widespread, it is important that horse owners are educated about how to use food effectively and how to reduce or eliminate unwanted food seeking behaviors.

 These behaviors can be eliminated by teaching the horse from the beginning exactly how you want him to behave around food.
 Clicker trainers often begin with the horse behind a stall or fence, since many horses have not been taught self control and manners around food.
+(This is called training with “protected contact.”)
 Early foundation lessons also usually emphasize backing up, standing quietly and moving out of a person’s space.

 Once the horse understands the rules of game, treats and positive reinforcement become a VERY powerful tool for teaching new behavior.
 For example, here’s a horse standing quietly at liberty for a bath.
 You wouldn’t know it from how quiet and calm he is, but this is only the third time this horse has had a bath.

 More research and controlled studies should be done to further investigate the positive and negative effects of different training practices.
 However, this study is strong support for what clicker trainers have been saying all along–that positive reinforcement training can create happy, polite, respectful horses.

 If you are interested in more information about clicker training, please check out the resource section of my blog.